 Mar 2019 – The IFC released the final version of the Impact Investing: Operating Principles for Impact Management.

-Dec 2018 – Accountability Counsel submitted joint recommendations to the IFC on its draft Impact Investing: Operating Principles for Impact Management, recommending that the IFC strengthens the Principles by including explicit references to good accountability practices.
+Dec 2018 – Accountability Counsel and partners submitted joint recommendations to the IFC on its draft Impact Investing: Operating Principles for Impact Management, recommending that the IFC strengthens the Principles by including explicit references to good accountability practices.

 Nov 2013 – Accountability Counsel, and partner organizations, sent a joint letter to World Bank President Jim Kim.

 Jun 2013 – Accountability Counsel and SOMO published a Compliance Advisor Ombudsman (CAO) Guide.

 Jan 2013 – The CAO released its Operational Guidelines

 May 2012 – The CAO released a Draft Operational Guidelines

 Sep 2009 -The IFC released a Good Practice Note: Addressing Grievances from Project-Affected Communities